chater-marzougui/sup-resto/roles-Readme.md

 ### Dashboard Overview
 - Public Information: Canteen hours, meal times, location
 - Weekly Menu Display (if available)
-- Meal Prices: Current pricing for students and teachers
-- System Status: Whether the canteen is currently accepting orders
 - Contact Information: How to get help or report issues
 - Registration Information: How students/teachers can get accounts